 Susan K. Dutcher, PhD

-Dutcher earned her doctoral degree in genetics from the University of Washington in 1980 and completed postdoctoral training at Rockefeller University.
-She was on the faculty of the University of Colorado, Boulder from 1983 to 1999.
+Dutcher earned her bachelor’s degree in 1974 from Colorado College and her doctoral degree from the University of Washington in 1980.
+She completed postdoctoral training at Rockefeller University.
 She joined the Washington University faculty in 1999.